anthony-ck-ang/android/README.md

 ```
 3. Open Android Studios
    - Select 'Open an existing Android Studio project'
-     - Navigate and choose the cloned file from your directory
+     - Navigate and choose the cloned project (file) from your directory
       - Run (Green arrow button) with either:
-        - GenieMotion
+        - GenyMotion
         - Existing Android mobile device (Connect it to your machine with a USB cable)
           - Choose your device name under 'Connected Device' (When menu pops up)